Ghulam-Jaffar/Ghulam-Jaffar/README.md

-Hi there 👋

-Have worked on several projects including creating web applications, mobile applications, web scrapers and machine learning models.
+Have worked on several projects including web applications, mobile applications, web scrapers and machine learning models.
 Skilled in the following:
-Reactjs, HTML, CSS, Bootstrap and some other libraries for web frontend development.
+Vuejs, Reactjs, HTML, CSS, Bootstrap and other libraries for web frontend development.
 Nodejs, Expressjs for javascript backend development.
 React Native for mobile application development.
 Mongodb and Firebase for databases.